hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step11-kafka.md

-**Note: This step is under construction and currently not complete.
-(TODO) **
+**Note: This step is under construction.**

-You can trigger any Kubeless function by a [PubSub mechanism](https://kubeless.io/docs/pubsub-functions/).
+You can trigger a Kubeless function using the [PubSub mechanism](https://kubeless.io/docs/pubsub-functions/).
 The PubSub function is expected to consume input messages from a predefined topic from a messaging system.
-Kubeless currently supports using events from Kafka and NATS messaging systems.
+Kubeless currently supports consuming events from Kafka and NATS messaging systems.

 ## Install Kafka ##